artemkv/artemkv.github.io/distributed.md

 - Basically, causality is graph reachability in space-time
 - My thought: so instead of LC value, it sounds like you need to store prev event id, then build a graph and then analyze reachability
 - The only thing you can say using Lamport clocks is that, if !(LC(A) < LC(B)), then for sure !(A -> B).
 This can be useful when debugging
+- That said, you can use lamport timestamps to create a total ordering of events, using some arbitrary mechanism to break ties (e.g. node name, process id)
+- Creating a total order can be useful for many reasons, e.g. scheduling an access to a shared resource
+- However, this order is artificial, and cannot be used to imply causality

 ### Vector clocks